leomotors/Mini-Vector-Calculator/README.md

 * Support 3 Languages: English, Thai and Japanese

- __Note__: In Thai and Japanese Version on Windows is unstable, some feature might cause bugs.
-In Linux, it's working fine.
+ __Note__: Thai and Japanese Version is no longer supported in Windows, to use it please compile from previous version. (<a href="https://github.com/Leomotors/Mini-Vector-Calculator/releases/tag/4.1.281">4.1</a> Recommended)

 ## 🏃‍♂️ How to Run Program